by Matt Slick

 - Matthew 26:34, "Jesus said to him, “Truly I say to you that this very night, before a cock crows, you shall deny Me three times."

 - Destruction of the Temple

 - Mark 13:2, "And Jesus said to him, “Do you see these great buildings?
 Not one stone shall be left upon another which will not be torn down."

 - His own crucifixion

 - John 8:28-29, "Jesus therefore said, 'When you lift up the Son of Man, then you will know that I am He, and I do nothing on My own initiative, but I speak these things as the Father taught Me.'"

 So, we can see that Jesus prophesied the future.
-Some of the prophecies are yet to be fulfilled, but others were fulfilled in His time.
-Nevertheless, what we do with statements where, for example, Jesus did not know the time of His return?
-Basically, we have to understand that Jesus was cooperating with the limitations of being a man (Philippians 2: 5-8) because He was made under the law (Galatians 4:4).
-There is a paradox in that He was both divine and human in one person, and we cannot exhaustively determine the relationship between His two natures and His knowledge.
+Some of the prophecies are yet to be fulfilled but others were fulfilled in his time.
+Nevertheless, what we do with statements where, for example, Jesus did not know the time of his return?
+Basically, we have to understand that Jesus was cooperating with the limitations being a man (Philippians 2: 5-8) because he was made under the law (Galatians 4:4).
+There is a paradox in that he was both divine and human in one person and we cannot exhaustively determine the relationship between his two natures and his knowledge.
 Some things we just have to take on faith.
-Nevertheless, Jesus prophesied the future, yet Hhe also grew in wisdom and stature (Luke 2:52).
+Nevertheless, Jesus prophesied the future, yet he also grew in wisdom and stature (Luke 2:52).